 ## Resources

-- [CodeRabbit API Reference](https://docs.coderabbit.com/api)
+- [Review Commands Reference](https://docs.coderabbit.ai/reference/review-commands)

-- [CodeRabbit Examples](https://docs.coderabbit.com/examples)
+- [CodeRabbit CLI](https://www.coderabbit.ai/cli)

 ## Next Steps

-Proceed to `coderabbit-local-dev-loop` for development workflow setup.
+Proceed to `coderabbit-local-dev-loop` for a full development workflow with CodeRabbit.